darkindy/trading/README.md

 The Trading Application has a single HTTP endpoint that can receive a signal.
 The signal is passed through the SignalHandler interface and onto the application.
-To send a signal, make a POST request to `http://localhost:8080/signals` with an integer value in the request body.
+To send a signal, make a POST request to `http://localhost:8080/api/signals/{id}` with an integer value specifying the signal id.

 ## Conclusion